RCheung763/Time-Series-Anaylsis-Louisiana-Gaming-Revenue/README.md

 ## Model Evaluation

 The following are the resulting performance metrics from the cross-validation training at different horizons, a mean model with a 6-month rolling window average was used as a benchmark model.
+Results are fairly similar across models.
+Using RMSE to evaluate our models we can see that for short term forecasts the ETS model performs the best.
+The Prophet model performs better for longer horizon.

 Horizon: 1-month